onnlucky/hotel/readme.txt

 add static initializers, until first vm is created allow tSYM("...") tText("...") etc.

 implement splay: return(a1, a2, *list) by return.call(a1 :: a2 :: list)

+implement lvalue assignment by giving tCollect a run that holds on to the task->value in the mean time ...

 # syntax design